AdaCore/training_material/courses/static_analysis_suite/150_lab_customization.rst

   - Variables that could be constant (`-gnatwk`)
   - Unused entities (`-gnatwu`)

-Notice that the called command line now has `--gnat-warnings=uk`
+Notice that the called command line now has :ada:`--gnat-warnings=uk`

 * Run the analysis